TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Syntax/Conditions/Index.rst

 - Conditions are evaluated in relation to the context where TypoScript is used.
-They are widely used in TypoScript Templates and can also be used in "Page TSconfig" or "User TSconfig".
+They are widely used in TypoScript Templates and can also be used in Page TSconfig or User TSconfig.

 - Special conditions :code:`[ELSE]`, :code:`[END]` and :code:`[GLOBAL]` exist.